ComfyNodePRs/PR-prompt_collapse-2f3db6d0/README.md

 ## Overview

-PromptCollapse builds prompts by selecting components based on their defined relationships.
-Components can have positive, negative, or neutral relationships with other components, affecting their selection probability and compatibility.
+PromptCollapse builds prompts by selecting components based on their inferred relationships.
+Components have tags associated with them, and relationships are defined through them.
+Each component has two sets of tags:
+- **Tags**: Tags that the component implements.
+- **Anti-tags**: Tags that the component contradicts.

+Components also have dependencies, which are other components that must be included in the prompt for the component to be selected.
+Dependencies are defined as a list of tags that must be present in the prompt and a budget for the number of components that must be included.
+Default budget is exactly one component implementing the requested tags.

 ## Usage